LukasB97/ORCA/README.md

 octaves, so they do not change when the measurement grid has a different point density, and compare the level of our target curve to the current spl.

-We look for a dB adjustment at this frequency to minimize the error between target-spl and equalized-spl.
-This is a classical example of a convex optimization problem.
-You can find more on this in the Algorithm PDF.
+We look for a dB adjustment at every measured frequency to minimize the error between target SPL and equalized SPL.
+A least-squares projection then finds the GraphicEQ point updates whose interpolated curve best realizes those adjustments over the complete measurement grid.

 In multiple iterations, the boost gets adjusted, by repeating the above process with decreasingly smoothed measurements.

-In each iteration, we take the difference, between the current level + dB adjustment and the target level.
+In each iteration, we take the difference between the current level + dB adjustment and the target level.

 This difference gets weighted and added to the current dB adjustment.